 Skin Lesion Excision

-Other procedures that we perform to rejuvenate the face include chemical peels (such as with OBAGI, phenol, TCA or glycolic acid), dermabrasion or CO2 laser therapy.
+Other procedures that we perform to rejuvenate the face include chemical peels (such as with OBAGI®, phenol, TCA or glycolic acid) and dermabrasion.
 We offer a full line of skin care products.
 We also perform medical tattooing for permanent make-up.

 Hand and Wrist Surgery